rahul6381yadav/library-management/README.md

 Copy code
 npm start
 Test the endpoints using Postman or any API client.

-    and all the screenshot in screenshot folder
+All the screenshot in screenshot folder